Noisy Coherent Population Trapping: Applications to Noise Estimation and Qubit State Preparation: Noisy Coherent Population Trapping

 Since our main focus is CPT, which is an equilibrium phenomenon, the steady state will be seen in the long-time (effectively Markovian) limit, whereby

 This integral is often encountered when calculating the decoherence time for a two-level system in the presence of Gaussian dephasing \cite{breuer2002theory}, as $T^{-1}_{2}=\gamma^{2}_{e}\alpha$.
-More generally, $\alpha$ may be related to the fastest decoherence timescale, which is the timescale over which $\rho (t)$ changes appreciably due to the coupling to the bath \cite{mozgunov2020completely}, denoted by $\tau_{2}\equiv (\gamma^{2}_{e}\alpha)^{-1}$ for our three-level system.
+More generally, $\alpha$ may be related to the fastest decoherence timescale of an arbitrary N-level system, which is the timescale over which $\rho (t)$ changes appreciably due to the coupling to the bath \cite{mozgunov2020completely}, denoted by $\tau_{2}\equiv (\gamma^{2}_{e}\alpha)^{-1}$ for our three-level system.
+In our case, this parameter is treated like a noise parameter rather than the characteristic decay time of the $\Lambda$ system, because the spin bath is not the only bath acting on it.